-Policy element CEMP Objective Measurement Basis Target Responsibility Compliance with Approvals Deliver the project in accordance with environmental approvals Audits, construction compliance reporting, management review Full compliance with statutory approvals.
-Planning & Environmental Manager Community Minimise complaints and respond to any complaints within an agreed timeframe Record number of, and response times to complaints Less than 2 complaints per month total.
+Policy element CEMP Objective Measurement Basis Target Responsibility Community Minimise complaints and respond to any complaints within an agreed timeframe Record number of, and response times to complaints Less than 2 complaints per month total.
 Each complaint will be responded to in less than 24 hours.
 Construction Managers/ Community Relations Manager Reporting Ensure all environmental management measures are effectively implemented Results of external and internal audits and site inspections Nil non-conformances in relation to implementation of the CEMP.
 Planning & Environmental Manager Training Ensure environmental leadership is empowered with right knowledge of issues Provide environmental training to all key staff managing environmental issues Training complete in first 12 months Construction Mangers